brightonpoolleague/brighton-pool-league/content/docs/league-rules.md

-# League Rules - effective from 4th November 2024
+# League Rules
+**Effective from 4th November 2024**

-By registering a team with the league - you are agreeing to the following rules
+By registering a team with the league, you agree to abide by the following rules.

+---

-## 1) Registered Players
+## 1. Registered Players

 a.
-Only players who have been registered with the league can be played in matches.
+Only players registered with the league are eligible to play in matches.
 b.
-If a team plays an un-registered player, their opponent will be awarded the win.
+If a team fields an unregistered player, their opponent will be awarded the win.
 c.
-All Captains should register their squad with the league before the team registration window closes.
+All captains must register their full squad before the registration window closes.
 d.
-Registration window closes approximately 2 weeks before the season starts.
+The registration window closes approximately two weeks before the season starts.

+---

-## 2) New Signings
+## 2. New Signings

 a.
-New players who are not registered with another team can, be signed at any point of the season.
+New players who are not registered with another team may be signed at any point during the season.
 b.
-Captains MUST notify the league of new signings.
+Captains **must** notify the league of all new signings.
 c.
-New signings must be registered with the league before playing - see section 1 above.
+New signings must be registered with the league before playing (see Section 1).

+---

-## 3) Player Transfers
+## 3. Player Transfers

 a.
-Players who are registered with another team but have not made any appearances for that team - can be transferred at any time during the season.
+Players registered with another team but who have **not made any appearances** for that team may be transferred at any time during the season.
 b.
-Players who are registered with another team but have made at least 1 appearance for that team - can ONLY be transferred in the 1st half of the season.
+Players who **have made at least one appearance** for another team may only be transferred during the **first half of the season**.
 c.
-Halfway stage is deemed by date, not games played (in case teams have any postponed games outstanding).
+The halfway point of the season is determined **by date**, not by games played (to account for postponed matches).
 d.
-Player transfers must be registered with the league before playing - see section 1 above.
+All player transfers must be registered with the league before playing (see Section 1).

+---

-## 4) Cup Semi Finals & Finals
+## 4. Cup Semi-Finals & Finals

 a.
-Players can ONLY play in cup Semi Finals & Finals IF they have played a minimum of 4 games for that team during the season.
+Players may only participate in Cup Semi-Finals or Finals if they have played **a minimum of four (4) games** for that team during the season.
 b.
-Games played for another team (if transferred in) do not count towards the 4 games required.
+Games played for another team (prior to a transfer) do **not** count towards the four-game requirement.
 c.
-Any player who plays and does not meet the criteria, their opponent will be awarded the win.
+If a player takes part in a Semi-Final or Final without meeting the eligibility criteria, their opponent will be awarded the win.

+---

-## 5) New Teams
+## 5. New Teams

 a.
-New teams entering the league - enter the league in division 1.
+New teams entering the league will start in the **lowest division**.
 b.
-The exception to this, is if it’s in the league’s best interest that new team to go straight to the premier league, then this will be decided by the league.
+The only exception is if the league determines it is in the league’s best interest for the new team to start in a **higher division**.
+This will be decided by the league.

+---

-## 6) Teams Folding
+## 6. Teams Folding

 a.
-If a team folds in the 1st half the season - all results will be expunged.
+If a team folds in the **first half** of the season, all results will be **expunged**.
 b.
-If a team folds in the 2nd half of the season - 1st half results will be kept & all 2nd half results expunged.
+If a team folds in the **second half** of the season, first-half results will stand and all second-half results will be **expunged**.
 c.
-Each situation of a team folding will be reviewed by the league on a case-by-case basis.
+Each situation of a team folding will be reviewed by the league on a **case-by-case basis**.
 d.
-The league may decide to impose player / team bans and or relegations.
+The league may impose **player or team bans** and/or **relegations** as appropriate.